crackleware/git-auto-sync/README.md

 preserved by automatic renaming (file -> file.branch1 and file.branch2).

+    - use "git-auto-sync run --periodic" to force periodic synchronization together with instant on-change sync

 If you don't have inotify-tools installed:

     $ cd GIT_REPO_DIR; git-auto-sync run_with_polling 60 # secs